White Creek Christian Academy Student Rules Full Steam & Sport students

 Physical Education All students will have physical education and/or recess each day.
 For grades 5th – 12th, students should dress in PE dress code – which is loose T-shirts along with loose fitting shorts that fall at least to the middle of the knee line or below.

-School Closings Due to weather- Whenever weather conditions cause White County Schools to close for the day, then White Creek Christian Academy will also close.
-However, you may not hear them say “White Creek Christian Academy”, but because we are in White County, we will also close.
-If the roads are too dangerous for White County Schools, they will be too dangerous for WCCA students.
+School Closings Due to weather- Whenever weather conditions cause White County Schools to close or Habersham schools to close for the day, then White Creek Christian Academy will also close.
+However, you may not hear them say “White Creek Christian Academy”, but because we are in White County or Habersham we will also close.
+If the roads are too dangerous for White County Schools or Habersham County Schools we will close as well.
 However, if you live in another county, and that county schools are canceled because of weather conditions, then you must decide if the part of the county which you live is too dangerous for driving conditions.
 In this case your child will be excused for conditions that are hazardous to the student’s health.

 Student Drivers – students drivers please use caution on our campus.
 All drivers must drive slowly on our campus.
 Slow, slow, slow!